ABTdomain/ctlogs-mcp/README.md

-# CTlogs MCP server
+# CTlogs.io MCP server

 Certificate Transparency, inside the conversation you are already having.

-CTlogs runs a hosted [Model Context Protocol](https://modelcontextprotocol.io) server.
+[CTlogs.io](https://ctlogs.io) runs a hosted [Model Context Protocol](https://modelcontextprotocol.io) server.
 Connect it to Claude, Cursor, or any client that speaks MCP, and your assistant can query the certificate index itself: which subdomains a domain has, who issued the certificate on a host, whether anyone is using your brand name in a hostname.
 You ask; it looks it up; you work with what comes back.

 ```
 https://mcp.ctlogs.io/mcp